aitorecheveste/aeTools/README.md

-- Hello, thanks you for download my tools.
+- Hello and thank you for downloading my tools
 - Last update 1 November 2021.
 - Added aeMotionBlur